-Once a student is admitted to a school on the basis of an interdistrict attendance permit, he/she the student shall not be required to reapply for an interdistrict transfer and shall be allowed to continue to attend the school in which he/she is enrolled of enrollment, unless reapplication standards are otherwise specified in the interdistrict attendance agreement.
-Existing interdistrict attendance permits shall not be rescinded after June 30 following a student's completion of grade 10 or for any students entering grade 11 or 12 in the subsequent school year.
+Once a student is admitted to a school on the basis of an interdistrict attendance permit, the student shall not be required to reapply for an interdistrict transfer and shall be allowed to continue to attend the school of enrollment, unless reapplication standards are otherwise specified in the interdistrict attendance agreement.
+Existing interdistrict attendance permits shall not be rescinded after June 30 following a student's completion of grade 10 or for any student entering grade 11 or 12 in the subsequent school year.
 (Education Code 46600)